 Survey of critical issues facing our region

-The Baltimore Metropolitan Council has conducted the first-ever survey of critical policy issues facing the Baltimore metropolitan area.
+The Baltimore Metropolitan Council presents its 2025 survey of critical policy issues facing the Baltimore metropolitan area.
 This unprecedented snapshot can help guide the region’s planning and decision making in the months and years ahead.

 Highlights

-The Pulse, is unique among polling conducted in the Baltimore region because it includes a sufficient sample size that yields statistically valid results for each of the seven jurisdictions in the metropolitan area: Baltimore City and Baltimore County, along with Anne Arundel, Carroll, Harford, Howard and Queen Anne’s counties.
+The BMC’s Pulse survey is unique in the region because it provides statistically significant sample sizes for each member jurisdiction, including Baltimore City and Anne Arundel, Baltimore, Carroll, Harford, Howard and Queen Anne’s counties.

 Economy & Personal Finance